LottieAnning/LIFE4136_rotation3/README.md

 ![All AFSs](Figures/all_afs.png)

 None of the populations seem to follow the same pattern as the example allotetraploid created above.
 There is a clear absence of a middle peak which is a conserved trait of allopolyploids.
+To statistically test this, run the **compare_AFS.R** script.
+This requires the dataframe 'df' you created earlier with the **allele_frequency_plots.R** script.
+When testing for normality with the Anderson-Darling test, both LIC and BZD are not normal (p values of **2.2e-16** and **2.2e-16** respectively), so the Wilcoxon test is then used to compare the both with the example allotetraploid created earlier with **synthetic_allotetraploid.R**.
+Both have a significant difference to the data (p values of 2.019e-06 and 1.98e-09 respectively) meaning there is a significantly different distribution between both populations and the example allotetraploid, meaning neither are allotetraploids (expected for LIC).

 ## 8. Selection Scans